twentyOne2x/attnmarkets/README.md

 ## Revenue sources
 attn.markets will be the platform enabling DeFi services for all onchain revenues.

 Revenues will be primary sourced from:

 (1) factoring and credit products: cash advances, loans, and open credit card lines.

 (2) % fee from yields from autostaked fees.

 ## Cost centers
+Users will have a high UX cost of switching to the Squads vault since their wallet won't accommodate for it, so we'll need to offer a lot of value.
+On the other hand, supposedly they become very sticky once they overcame that initial hurdle.

 In essence engineers + designer + legal + audits:
 * Incentives for user acquisition.
 We need builders/creators to redirect their fees for the long term.
 * Feature development.
 We enable all banking services sourced from DeFi and need to offer a lot of value to capture builders/creators.